Nootless/Coding_Tutorial/Lesson0/Chapter0.md

+# What is Python?
+Python is a high level programming language that enables users to easily create software.
+Python focuses heavily on user readability, making it consistently one of the most preferred programming languages.
+It is commonly used in data science, image processing, machine learning, and many other applications.
+With hundreds of thousands different packages to develop applications along with its user friendly nature, it is a good entry point for aspiring programmers and computer scientists.
 # Installing Python
 Python can be installed through many different methods.
 Typically it is installed through the [Python website](https://www.python.org/).
-We will be working under the assumption you are using Python 3.0 or higher.
+For the purposes of this tutorial, we will be working under the assumption you are using Python 3.0 or higher.
 Currently I am writing this while using 3.10.6.
-For the purposes of this tutorial, any version above 3.0 should be fine.
 ## Windows:
 When installing it, make sure to install python for all users and add it to path.
 Adding Python to your paths will prevent future headache.
 ### Whoops!